Population Genetics and Genomics

 environmental DNA

-The environmental DNA as a biomonitoring tool in Marine Protected Areas - National Biodiversity Future Center, NBFC
+The environmental DNA as a biomonitoring tool among several Marine Protected Areas (MPAs) - National Biodiversity Future Center, NBFC

 Logo_NBFC